Jigsaw-Academy-of-Education/AIAcademyBatchA/README.md

 # AIAcademyBatchA
-Find additional resources for the class are shared in this repo.
+You can find additional resources for the class are shared in this repo.